SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * When minerals are nearby, it'll dig its way through the terrain to get to the mineral and then mine it
   * Use chopping/mining power equal to best in inventory
   * Collect resources for the player (maybe even have a capacity and fly back to owner when full to deposit)

+# Other/Old ideas
+### Elementalist
+* Damage magic class
+* Elemental attunement mini-game.
+Use the ability to start rotating through 4 elements (fire/water/earth/air).
+Use the ability again to select the current element.
+Each element grants a different buff for a duration.
+* Selecting opposite elements consecutively (fire+water or earth+air) causes the buff to fail, the history to reset, and might consume life/mana.
+* Once you have used all 4 elements at lease once without failing, you will trigger all 4 buffs together for an extended duration.
+* Alternatively, the element system could instead store charges rather than trigger buffs.
+A second ability could be used to release the charges.
+Releasing charges could trigger large spell effects (meteors, etc).
+Still, there would be a max of 4 charges and opposite element charges could not be added consecutively.
+A unique effect would be triggered if you have all 4 elements.
+Duplicates of the same element would empower that elements effect (e.g., 2 fire + 2 earth = empowered fire and earth effects).
+* A tornado ability that pulls monsters in (more suction the closer they are) and deals damage.
+An upgrade could add lightning.
+If the charge version of attunement is used then this could be the wind spell.
+* Overall, this class offers primarily damage-focused effects at the cost of mana and attention.
+* Attunement could be something that you prepare before a difficult fight.
+During boss fights, it might be challenging to get the attunement that you want with everything else going on.

+### Sage/Seer
+* Utility and/or buff and/or debuff class?
+* Has a certain number of orbs.
+An ability is used to fire an orb to the targeted location.
+Using the ability when all orbs are already out launches the farthest away orb to the cursor location.
+An alternate ability recalls all orbs.
+When orbs are moving, they deal damage to anything they pass through.
+* Other abilities would trigger on each fielded orb (e.g., create a debuff aura around each orb)
+* Maybe a player-cented aura that boosts attributes of nearby allies?
+The abillity itself could be recast to cycle between the attributes so you could pick what kind of effect to grant? (this could be given to another class if not this one)